-EAL learners in the early stages of English language acquisition (Stages 1 and 2, E-designated courses, and LAL students) should have an EAL student-specific plan to guide teaching and learning.
+EAL learners in the early stages of English language acquisition (Stages 1, 2, and 3, E-designated courses, and LAL students) should have a student-specific plan to guide teaching and learning.
 This learning plan will indicate language learning goals as well as subject-area goals, and will need to be updated as a student's language acquisition increases.